Sweet and sour pork with rhubarb

 The recipe uses alcohol.
 I used dark rum.
 In my opinion, it suits this rich dessert better but the light rum is fine as well.
 Amaretto works well too.
 If you don’t want to use alcohol, simply use vanilla or almond extract instead.

 Coffee gives tiramisu the distinctive, interesting flavor, so yes you will need a good strong Italian espresso.
 The lady fingers are dipped in the espresso so make sure you make a good strong brew.
 1 1/2 cup of espresso should be enough for dipping.
 (If you have left overs, you can drink it or pour it on your plants).
 For 1 1/2 cups of water, I used 1/3 cup of coffee beans that is 2 1/2 Tbsp ground coffee.
 If you don’t have a coffee grinder, purchase the coffee already ground.
 If you have an espresso machine, great!
 If you don’t, no worries!
 We have a simple Italian Moka pot (Bialetti).
-Also, another tip is to get your espresso coffee at Star bucks.
+Also, another tip is you can get your espresso coffee at Star bucks.
 My daughter works at Star Bucks and she told us one time a customer got her espresso for tiramisu.

 You can use different size dishes to assemble the tiramisu.
 If you want to put it all in one big dish, you can use a deeper dish that is 2 Qt in size (I used a rectangular dish that is 11.5 x 8 x 2 inches).
 But you can use anything even circular dishes.
 Sometimes I use ice cream serving dishes and make tiramisu individually.
 Just make sure that lady fingers are tightly laid down.

 This dish is definitely a make ahead dessert.
 It needs to be refrigerated for at least 24 hours … but honestly, I think it tastes the best after 2 days … although that might be too long to wait … Otherwise, it should be consumed within a week.
-If you use cream and cook the yolk, you can keep it for a week in the refrigerator.

 RECIPE